 When decorating your tree for the holiday, consider using feng shui colors according to the direction that you place the tree.

-IN THE NW CORNER/SECTOR (helpful people, father, men, international dealings/travel)
+IN THE NW CORNER/SECTOR (helpful people, father, men, heaven, international dealings/travel)

 Decorate with silver or gold objects, crystals, mirrors, shiny and round objects